pypa/virtualenv/docs/installation.rst

 Packaging variants
 ~~~~~~~~~~~~~~~~~~
 - Normal variant (file structure as comes from `python.org <https://www.python.org/downloads/>`_).
-- We support system installations that do not contain the python files for the standard library if the respective
+- We support CPython 2 system installations that do not contain the python files for the standard library if the
-  compiled files are present (e.g. only ``os.pyc``, not ``os.py``) - relevant mostly for ``Python 2.7``.
-This can be
+  respective compiled files are present (e.g. only ``os.pyc``, not ``os.py``).
+This can be used by custom systems may
-  used by custom systems may want to maximize available storage or obfuscate source code by removing ``.py`` files.
+  want to maximize available storage or obfuscate source code by removing ``.py`` files.